Tilton on the Hill

 Tilton on the Hill is one of the highest places in East Leicestershire at 719 ft above sea level, with the Mill House standing at the highest point.
 Whatborough is the highest summit in the eastern half of the county.
 The centre of the village was designated a Conservation Area in 1975, with the boundaries updated in 1994 and 2005.

 In 2009, the village was named as the "Best Village in Leicestershire" in the Calor Village of the Year competition and also won Calor "Sustainability Village of the Year" for the Midlands.

-Tilton is represented in cricket by Tilton and Lowesby CC.
-Rob Welsh is currently the captain.

 Services

 The village has one public house called the Rose & Crown and one general store.
-The village is served by Kyriacou's Fish 'n' Chip van twice a week.
+The village is served by a Fish and Chip van twice a week.

 The Village Hall stands near the centre of the village.